M-Contributions/Persistence-Isolation-Module/README.md

 ```
 and that's it.

-In short, we're hereby are defining model, resource and collection classes to this new model.
+In short, we hereby are defining model, resource and collection classes to this new model.
-So developer is empowered to use it as usually he/she does it in Magento ecosystem.
+So, developer is empowered to use it as usually he/she does it under Magento ecosystem.

 ### Advantages

 The benefits of using this approach is not to worry about the details of repeating over and over the same classes structure
 when creating models in Magento.
+This is error prone and increases coupling to the Framework.
-The greatest benefits comes when Magento performs an upgrade in the framework and any of this classes are affected by it.
+The greatest benefits comes when Magento performs an upgrade on the framework and any of these classes are affected by it.
 This module acts as a gateway so developer(this module's maintainer) just changes this modules to be compliant with new specifications
 and consumers(modules using this module) remain unaware of it.
 Just picture out the case where you have many custom models defined
 all over your system, you keep your self from doing a bunch of changes in many places since your logic remains Framework independent.